MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Performance considerations

-With the new microkernel 64-bit architecture, there are significant increases in Hyper-V performance from previous virtualization platforms.
-For best host performance, the host should be a Server Core installation of Windows Server 2008 or later, and it shouldn't have server roles other than Hyper-V installed.
+Microkernel 64-bit architecture has significantly increased Hyper-V performance from previous virtualization platforms.
+For best host performance, we recommend you only use hosts with server cores running Windows Server 2008 or later, and only run it with Hyper-V installed server roles.

-Performance of VMs depends specifically on the workload.
-To guarantee satisfactory Active Directory performance, test specific topologies.
-Assess the current workload over a period of time with a tool such as the Reliability and Performance Monitor (Perfmon.msc) or the [Microsoft Assessment and Planning (MAP) toolkit](https://www.microsoft.com/download/details.aspx?id=7826).
-The MAP tool can also be valuable if you want to take an inventory of all of the servers and server roles that currently exist in your network.
+VM performance depends on the workload you use it for.
+We recommend you test specific VM topologies to make sure you're satisfied with your Active Directory deployment performance.
+You can assess performance under workloads over a specific period of time using tools like the REliability and Performance Monitor (Perfmon.msc) or the [Microsoft Assessment and Planning (MAP) toolkit](https://www.microsoft.com/download/details.aspx?id=7826).
+The MAP tool can also help you take inventory of all servers and server roles currently within your network.

-To get a general idea of the performance of virtualized DCs, the following performance tests were carried out with the [Active Directory Performance Testing Tool (ADTest.exe)](https://go.microsoft.com/fwlink/?linkid=137088).
+To give you an idea of how testing virtualized DC performance works, we've set up an example performance test using the [Active Directory Performance Testing Tool (ADTest.exe)](https://go.microsoft.com/fwlink/?linkid=137088).

-Lightweight Directory Access Protocol (LDAP) tests were run on a physical DC with ADTest.exe and then on a VM hosted on a server identical to the physical DC.
-Only one logical processor was used for the physical computer, and only one virtual processor was used for the VM to easily reach 100-percent CPU utilization.
-In the following table, the letter and number in parenthesis after each test indicate the specific test in ADTest.exe.
-As this data shows, virtualized DC performance was 88 to 98 percent of the physical DC performance.
+We first ran Lightweight Directory Access Protocol (LDAP) tests on a physical DC using the ADTest.exe program.
+Next, we ran the same tests on a virtualized DC, which consisted of a VM hosted on a server identical to the physical DC.
+In our example build, we only used one logical processor for the physical computer and only one virtual processor for the VM.
+This configuration allowed our deployment to easily reach 100 percent CPU utilization.

+The following table lists the test results for the physical and virtual DCs.
+The letters and numbers in parentheses next to the test names are their labels in ADTest.exe.
+This data shows that the virtualized DC performance was between 88 to 98 percent of the physical DC performance.

 | Measurement  | Test                                              | Physical | Virtual | Delta |
 |--------------|---------------------------------------------------|----------|---------|-------|